jacksleight/laravel-omni/README.md

 - A single API for defining all components
 - A single syntax for including all components
 - A single directory structure for all components
-- A single file for all component concerns (logic, template, styles and scripts)
+- A single file for all component concerns (logic, template, bundled styles and scripts)

 All Omni components can: